 What are good alternatives to Venmo?

 GoHenry is a good alternative to Venmo.
-It’s a pre-paid debit card available for 6-18-year-olds.
+It’s a prepaid debit card for teens & kids.
 But as teens have their own financial needs, there’s a GoHenry account and debit card just for them.
 They can pay, get paid, save, shop, budget, give and learn all via the app.

 It’s a great way to encourage healthy spending and saving habits.
 Teens with jobs can get their paychecks straight to their GoHenry account, set savings goals in the app, and track their spending too.